 Withdrawal (Max.)**: Withdrawal Amount refers to the PPF balance that can be withdrawn at the start of the year.

-What is PPF Calculator?
+What is a PPF Calculator?

-It is an easy to use a handy tool that can help perform even the most complicated PPF related calculations with ease.
+It is easy to use a handy tool that can help perform even the most complicated PPF related calculations with ease.
 Using the PPF calculator you can easily calculate the year-wise PPF returns you can earn by contributing to your PPF account over a pre-determined time period and with a specific frequency.
 This is a versatile tool and separate bank-wise calculators such as SBI PPF Calculator, PNB PPF Calculator, India Post PPF Calculator or HDFC PPF Calculator are unnecessary.
 This is because interest rate, maturity, taxation and withdrawal rules are determined by the government hence, remain the same irrespective of where the PPF account is opened.

 How to use PPF Calculator?

 To use the PPF calculator correctly, you need to provide the following data: